 It was during my early career coaching years that I first saw the parellel between my vocational rehab clients (traumatic brain injury, cognitive and mental health disorders) and adults with eating disorders whom I continued to informally mentor.
 I saw how limited recovery support was for recovering adults (in my community) with eating disorders once they left formally structured clinical treatment settings and returned back into community and their lives.
 [This is a critical transitional early stage of recovery when when the focus is less on illness and becomes more on determining "What do I want now in my life?"
 The risk of relapse is high if appropriate supports are not in place that are available, affordable, and accessible.]
 Both of these groups were in transitions, both were stuck in figuring out what they wanted.
 And both struggled with how to get started or move forward in their respective life areas.
 When I saw how coaching helped my vocational rehab clients identify what they wanted in a job, determine a direction, set goals and move into action, I had my "aha" moment, perhaps even my epiphany:

-If coaching helped my career clients with their vocational transitions and career goals, could this help adults with eating disorders through their recovery transitions and life (after treatment) goals?
+If coaching helped my career clients with their vocational transitions and career goals, could coaching help adults with eating disorders through their recovery transitions and life (after treatment) goals?

 The need was obvious, the seed was planted and from that point onward, I focused my training on acquiring the knowledge and skills I needed to effectively coach adults with eating disorders.
 I added to this what I had wished for, yearned for and learned from my own successful recovery process.
 By the late 1990's, I added eating disorder recovery life coaching for adults to my coaching practice.